kmkarti/html5/assets/images/temp1/readme.md

-facebook.svg - Facebook by Maria Maldonado from The Noun Project rss.svg - Signal by Ciro Esposito from The Noun Project quote1.svg - Quotation Marks by Eakarius from The Noun Project what.jpg - downloaded from http://www.sxc.hu/browse.phtml?f=download&id=1396283 start.jpg - downloaded from http://www.sxc.hu/browse.phtml?f=download&id=522806 ant.jpg - downloaded from http://www.sxc.hu/browse.phtml?f=download&id=954698
+facebook.svg - Facebook by Maria Maldonado from The Noun Project rss.svg - Signal by Ciro Esposito from The Noun Project quote1.svg - Quotation Marks by Eakarius from The Noun Project clock.svg - Working Time by iconoci from The Noun Project what.jpg - downloaded from http://www.sxc.hu/browse.phtml?f=download&id=1396283 start.jpg - downloaded from http://www.sxc.hu/browse.phtml?f=download&id=522806 ant.jpg - downloaded from http://www.sxc.hu/browse.phtml?f=download&id=954698